 The Lares Trek

 This three-day hike through the mountains of the Sacred Valley is more about the untouched natural scenery than Inca ruins, reaching highs of 4800m.
 The scenic train journey from Ollayntambo to Aguas Calientes completes your trip to Machu Picchu.

 For those who do not embark on the Machu Picchu trek that leads you directly to the site by foot, the train is part of the final journey to this ancient Inca citadel, 2430m above sea level.

-The train is also a great option for those who do not wish to trek, or who cannot fit time for a trek into their Peru itinerary.
-It means everyone gets a chance to view Peru’s most renowned pilgrimage site, which still to this day remains a mystery as to why it was built.
+A train is also a great option for those who do not wish to trek or who cannot fit time for a trek into their Peru itinerary.
+It means everyone gets a chance to view Peru’s most renowned pilgrimage site, which remains a mystery as to why it was built.